designOm/Bi-Tech-Systems/README.md

-## Simple Dekstop Application Using electron.js
+## Desktop Application Using electron.js

-This is My test project.
-This is a medical facility Managment system.
-Powered by MongoDB .
-For using this Click on link[Om Prakash Sah](https://github.com/designOm/Bi-Tech-Systems).
+This is My Practice project.
+This is a medical facility Management system.
+Frontend of this system is baed on React.
+This is a Desktop application so all server related task is handled in electron Main Process that will run on hosted system.
+For Database this system is using MongoDb(Remote).
+For using this Click on link [Om Prakash Sah](https://github.com/designOm/Bi-Tech-Systems).

 ### Install